eliranwong/ChromeOSLinux/README.md

 > http://localhost:3000/

-To fix "No such file or directory" issue on Alphine webtop:
+To fix "No such file or directory" issue on Alpine webtop:

 Reference: https://stackoverflow.com/questions/66963068/docker-alpine-executable-binary-not-found-even-if-in-path/66974607